oscargdd/lxnm-bis/draft-bg-onions-update-network-service-models.md

 * add explanatory text for EVPN multihoming using LAG (Github issue #9)
 * support for vlan-lists/vlan-ranges (Github issue #10)
     When defining a Layer 2 service, sometimes multiple VLANs are mapped into a given service.
 It would be good to support this in the L2NM encapsulation stanza.
 Examples:
-    * (i) typically used in single-tagged scenarios: vlan-id-list [ 200 210-219 222 234 240-249 ];
+    * (i) typically used in single-tagged scenarios: vlan-id-list [200 210-219 222 234 240-249];
     * (ii) dual-tagged scenario, with s-vlan=430 and a list of c-vlans: vlan-tags outer 430 inner-list [ 200 210-219 222 234 240-249 ];
 * SRv6 support for L2VPN (issue #15)
 * Performance monitoring
    * ITU-T Y.1731 performance monitoring in Ethernet based networks .
-L2NM itself (RFC 9291) doesn't natively include OAM specifics
+L2NM itself (RFC9291) doesn't natively include OAM specifics

 ## New Functionalities Required to Fully Support Connectivity Services